sebivenlo/dockerstart/README.md

 # Accessing Docker From Terminal AND Netbeans

 ## Linux
-After the demo by *MarvinRuesenberg* on how to connect the netbeans docker client, homberghp inverstigated a little further.
+After the demo by *MarvinRuesenberg* on how to connect the netbeans docker client, homberghp investigated a little further.
 The following was necessary to get it working on an Ubuntu installation:

 In the file `/lib/systemd/system/docker.service` add the line